cfv22/qa-engineer-assessment/README.md

 ### QA Engineer Assessment - React Todo App

-Welcome to the Gesture Tech QA Engineer take-home challenge!
+Welcome to the OST Tech QA Engineer take-home challenge!

 In this repository, you will find the code for the **React Todo App**.
 Your task is to create comprehensive automated tests based on the specified requirements to ensure the application's functionality and reliability.